Baltoli/skeletons/documents/notes.md

 Alternative is to start off with this being a mostly manual process, and if there's time, convert it to a more automated version using CMake.
 This might be the better idea for now.

+### Implementation Strategy

+First part is quite similar to the existing static analysis component.
+We want to identify for loops that have a "simple" structure.
+This will probably be best done by a Clang AST matcher that is less strict than the map matcher.
+The result of this step could be simply to annotate the source files with a comment above loops that should be tested using the next steps in the procedure.

+What do potentially reorderable loops look like?
+The bulk of the decision is done on the init, condition and increments.
+These should be:
+* Init: needs to initialise a variable to a constant value (that might not be zero).
+Don't support variable initialisation values for now.
+* Condition: should check that the same variable as declared in the initialiser is being compared to some fixed value (variable or constant).
+* Increment: ++ on the same variable as the other two.

+As well as these, we also need to check that the body of the loop doesn't write to the loop variable or to the bound condition (if it is indeed a variable).

+If the loop meets these conditions, then we should add a fixed comment above it in the source file (e.g. "LOOP-ORDER: CHECK").
+This will act as a marker for future runs of the tool (so that they can know which loops to analyse).